 Remote Patient Monitoring: blockchain facilitates secure and reliable data sharing in remote patient monitoring systems, enhancing patient care and data privacy.

 In healthcare, data governance involves managing policies, procedures, and standards to ensure data's accuracy, consistency, and security.
 Its key objectives include patient safety, improved clinical outcomes, and compliance with industry regulations.
 Trust is acknowledged as crucial for the acceptability of data sharing and the adoption of new health technologies such as AI, though there's reported distrust in this domain.
 Data privacy regulations in healthcare are evolving, and it is important to understand regulations like HIPAA, GDPR, and CCPA.
+See more on these regulations in Section 4.

 The paper "A Privacy-Preserved and User Self-Governance Blockchain-Based Framework to Combat COVID-19 Depression in Social Media" introduces a blockchain-based framework to manage COVID-19 related depression on social media.
 It proposes a solution using the DPoS (Delegated Proof of Stake) consensus protocol to share depression-related information on social media platforms while maintaining user information privacy and autonomy.
 The approach focuses on identifying and assisting users with depression through blockchain, emphasizing the importance of privacy and self-management of data in the context of a pandemic.